lucide-icons/lucide/docs/guide/basics/sizing.md

 ## Adjusting size with CSS

-Width and height can be used to adjust icon size.
+CSS properties `width` and `height` can be used to adjust icon size.

 <Sandpack
   template="react"